mom cooking with two young children

 • Lower rates of obesity

 Sometimes, it can be challenging for families to find the time to sit and share a meal.
-Between work, school, child care, extra-curricular activities, and other household demands, many families find that busy schedules conflict with family meal times.
-Try these tips to make it easier to share meals with your family.
+Between work, school, childcare, extracurricular activities, and other household demands, many families find that their busy schedules conflict with family mealtimes.
+Try these tips to make sharing meals with your family easier.

 • Plan your menu.
 Even planning meals a few days in advance makes it one less decision a family must make—and address—when it comes to a family meal.
-Even basic meals, like oatmeal or yogurt for breakfast, can change daily with a simple mix of fruits, jams, or nuts.
+Even basic meals, such as oatmeal or yogurt for breakfast, can be varied daily with a simple mix of fruits, jams, or nuts.

 • Prepare food, or even just ingredients, beforehand.
 It’s much easier to throw together a meal, like stir-fry, when the peppers and onions are chopped, and the cooked rice is waiting in the refrigerator.
 Wonder when you’ll find the time to prep food?
 Reserve a time in your schedule when each family member can help, like a Sunday afternoon.
 And don’t discount your little ones!
 Even young children can wash lettuce or scrub apples.